Our Community Alarm scheme helps you stay at home if you are elderly or have a disability.

 The MECS carers are not medically trained.
 If you are injured or unwell and require medical attention, they will contact the emergency services, GP, or District Nurse.

-How we can help you in an emergency
+How can you help me in an emergency?

 The help you get will depend on what your emergency is.